-We consider the evidence on rimegepant and ubrogepant to be "comparable" (C), demonstrating a high certainty of a comparable net health benefit.
+• We consider the evidence on rimegepant and ubrogepant to be "comparable" (C), demonstrating a high certainty of a comparable net health benefit.
 For lasmiditan, the results of the NMAs suggest it may be slightly more efficacious than rimegepant and ubrogepant.
 However, the NMAs do not exclude comparable efficacy.
 Patients treated with lasmiditan had more adverse events and more of them discontinued treatment than patients treated with rimegepant or ubrogepant.
-We believe any possible greater efficacy of lasmiditan is at best balanced by these adverse events and may be outweighed by them, and thus we consider the evidence on lasmiditan compared to rimegepant and ubrogepant to be "comparable or inferior" (C-).
+In addition, while supplemental post-hoc analyses show a delayed benefit for all three agents compared with placebo, the delayed benefits of the gepants relative to their early benefits appeared larger than the delayed benefits of lasmiditan compared to its early benefits.
+Thus, we believe any possible greater efficacy of lasmiditan is at best balanced by these adverse events and may be outweighed by them, and thus we consider the evidence on lasmiditan compared to rimegepant and ubrogepant to be "comparable or inferior" (C-).